 Lowly Hack: This cybercriminal wannabe, who up to now has been limited by his lack of technical expertise, answers the recruitment call.

-Bank One: The board heeded the FBI’s ransomware alert from April 29, 2016, and charged its CIO with developing a plan to mitigate this risk and authorized the budget to implement it.
+Financial Institution A: This institution’s board of directors heeded the ransomware alert from the SEC’s Office of Compliance Inspections and Examinations sent July 10, 2020, and charged its CIO with developing a plan to mitigate this risk and authorized the budget to implement it.
 The resulting multi-layered security approach provided prevention, detection and recovery practices in the following areas:

 - Continuous user education and awareness training

 - Advanced technology such as an up-to-date email filtering system, an intrusion prevention system, regular social engineering and penetration testing, and an endpoint protection system

 - Stronger system infrastructure to ensure that security rights and privileges are properly assigned and monitored, all security and operating software is kept updated with available patches, a strong password policy is enforced and networks are carefully segmented

 - Detailed response and recovery plans that ensure a quick reaction to any detection and quick recovery of operations and data

 - Cloud-based data backup services to further ensure the recovery of lost data